 What Is Dynamo Maths?

-Dynamo Maths is an online platform designed to support pupils who struggle with basic number concepts.
+Dynamo Maths is an online platform designed to support learners who struggle with basic number concepts.
 Dynamo Education developed the programme in collaboration with researchers from the University of Oxford to address the lack of evidence-based dyscalculia support in the UK.
 The tool screens for mathematical learning difficulties and provides corrective intervention to close attainment gaps through systematic practise.

 The NumberSenseMMR framework forms the basis of the programme, categorising mathematical development into Meaning, Magnitude, and Relationship.
 Meaning involves associating a number symbol with a name and a count.
 Magnitude refers to understanding the size of a number and its position relative to others.
 Relationship focuses on the ability to use number facts and place value to solve calculations.